scriptrdotio/sxsw2015/kinoma/README.md

 * First, launch the ScriptrNotifications application on the Android device.
 Select a city from the list.
 * Then, launch the ScriptrdotioNotifications Kinoma application, check one of the radio buttons and press "Send"
 * Verify that you received a notification using the selected channel

+##ScriptrdotioNotifications

+This a variant of the preceding app.
+It allows end users to select the city they need weather information on, from the Kinoma app.